-Communication is another vital function that can be significantly enhanced through therapy.
+Communication can be significantly enhanced through therapy.
 Speech-Language Pathology is the study of disorders that affect a person’s communication and/or swallowing capabilities.

 Patients span all ages.